mozilla-sensorweb/sensorweb-server/doc/API.md

 T5hRvYamAiQ
 ```

-This session token will be in the form of a signed[JWT](https://jwt.io/) with
+This session token can be used in following requests that require user
+authentication and it is provided in the form of a signed [JWT](https://jwt.io/)
-the following data:
+with the following data:

 ```json
 {